nathantannar4/NTComponents/README.md

 ## Features

+* MAintain consistency and style with ease
     * Set global app defaults, such as color or font, that will be defaults in all NTComponent classes
 * Material color palette built in
 * Roboto font build in
 * Ripple effect for buttons and views available